nicklafferty/craftycody/content/crafts/diy-simple-updated-bathroom-cabinets.md

 Don't forget to paint the vanity itself!
 I painted the outside and the interior.
 I used a brush for the inside versus the foam so I could get a thick coat and only do it once.
 No one is going to see anyway.

 Once everything is dry, you can put your handles back on.
 Paint and new hardware can change a look instantly.

+Time to put everything back together.
+I found it easier to put the hinges on the doors first, then attach them back to the vanity.
+Either way, it can be a pill and I've always hated hanging doors of any size.

+Without that much work, you've got new bathroom cabinets!
+This is also incredibly budget-friendly.